RE: 2015- 2016 OYSTER RESTRICTIONS-OYSTER DREDGING CLOSURE

-G. It is unlawful to possess a dredge while engaged in oyster harvesting activities in an area closed to the use of mechanical methods for oystering.
+G. It is unlawful to possess a dredge while engaged in oyster harvesting activities in an area closed to the use of mechanical methods for oyster harvest.

 II.
 HARVEST DAYS AND TIME PERIOD

-A. Mechanical oyster harvest will be allowed Monday through Friday from sunrise until 4:00 P.M. each day.
-Oyster dredges must be out of the water and stowed on deck after 4:00 P.M. each weekday.
-(See General Information Section VII.
-C. and F.)
+Mechanical oyster harvest will be allowed Monday through Friday from sunrise until 2:00 P.M. each day.
+It is unlawful to fail to have oyster dredges out of the water and stowed on deck after 2:00 P.M. each weekday (See General Information Section VII.
+C. and F.).

-Persons holding a Standard Commercial Fishing License with a shellfish endorsement may take or possess no more than fifteen (15) bushels of oysters per fishing operation per day, regardless of the number of persons, license holders, harvest methods or vessels involved except as specified in Section VI below.
-(See General Information Section VII.
-L.) The harvest vessel is a part of the fishing operation.
+It is unlawful for persons holding a Standard Commercial Fishing License with a shellfish endorsement to take or possess more than fifteen (15) bushels of oysters per fishing operation per day, regardless of the number of persons, license holders, harvest methods or vessels involved (See General Information Section VII.
+I.) The harvest vessel is a part of the fishing operation.

 IV.
 MINIMUM SIZE LIMIT

-The size limit will be three (3) inches shell length for oysters taken on public or private grounds.
+It is unlawful to possess oysters less than three (3) inches shell length for oysters taken on public or private grounds.
 (See General Information Section VII.
-J.)
+I.)

 V. MECHANICAL HARVEST SEASON